 A request for proposals was issued in November for the evaluation of two Redeploy Illinois sites.
 The first site, in Macon County, provides a series of services and treatments in an effort to keep juveniles in the community and out of the Illinois Department of Corrections.
 The second site, in the Second Judicial Circuit, also employs treatment and includes Multi-Systemic Therapy, Functional Family Therapy and Aggression Replacement Training to keep youth in the community.
 Powered Performance, a Wheaton-based research and consulting firm, was awarded the contract to evaluate both Redeploy sites.
-The project was initiated in March and data collection and meetings between the evaluators and program personnel from both sites continue.
+The final report draft was received in December and is under review.